How we work at 360 Apprenticeships

 Once an employer starts to pay this tax, they are entitled to a fixed annual allowance of £15,000 which can go towards training if they hire an apprentice.
 To access these funds, you will be able to do this through the Digital Apprenticeship Service (DAS).
 However, you only have 24 months to use these funds once they have entered the account.

-The minimum wage to pay an apprentice is £3.90 hour, yet you do have the option to pay over the minimum apprenticeship wage.
-If the apprentice is over the age of 19 after 12 months of the apprenticeship, you must pay the apprentice the national minimum working wage depending on their age.
+The minimum wage to pay an apprentice is £4.15 hour, yet you do have the option to pay over the minimum apprenticeship wage.
+We suggest that if you are looking for someone with a bit more experience, that the wage is a little higher than the minimum.
+This way you know you are going to find the right people and garner more applications.
+Once an apprentice has completed 12 months of their apprenticeship, you must pay the apprentice the national minimum working wage depending on their age.

 Tax Relief on Apprentice’s Wages